AaronPandian/iss-tracker-service/README.md

      * This information includes the ISS object name, ID, center name, data reference frame, time system, start time, and end time.

 #### What Outputs to Expect
 In running the main script from an image, once running the routes above, the user should receive the respective information printed out to the terminal.
+A few example commands and their output can be seen below.

 ### Citations
 <a id="1">[1]</a>